Hosted by site sponsor WebMate.

 So, should I buy an iPhone 16e?
 Is it a good deal?

-Of course, if price is your primary concern, there are any number of used iPhone models that still have plenty of life left and that are available at even lower prices.
+Of course, if price is your primary concern, there are any number of other used iPhone models that still have plenty of life left and that are available at even lower prices.

 In the US, site sponsor Other World Computing sells used and refurbished iPhone models with free shipping.
 On the other hand, if you need to sell an iPhone, A+ BBB-rated Cash for Your Mac and GoRoostr will buy your older iPhone with an instant quote and prompt payment.